Implementing Control and Its Benefits

 4. Controls make organisations efficient

 Control eliminates waste.
 The school doing the right work in the right amount uses its resources well.
+Control is one of the most direct ways a school cuts wasted effort and steers resources toward the right work.

 5. Controls provide feedback on project status